x676f64/secureum-mind_map/content/7. Audit Findings 101/Mooniswap pairs cannot be unpaused.md

 Therefore, if a Mooniswap contract is ever shutdown/paused, it will not be possible for that pair of tokens to ever be traded on the Mooniswap platform again, unless a new factory contract is deployed.

-1. Recommendation: Consider providing a way for Mooniswap contracts to be unpaused.
+### Recommendation:
-2. Medium Risk severity finding from [OpenZeppelin’s Audit of 1inch Liquidity Protocol Audit](https://blog.openzeppelin.com/1inch-liquidity-protocol-audit/)
+Consider providing a way for Mooniswap contracts to be unpaused.
 ___
 ## Slide Screenshot
 ![079.png](../../images/7.%20Audit%20Findings%20101/079.png)